 Attention MIX Students:

-An official academic transcript from the host school must be mailed directly to the Mānoa International Exchange office at this address:
+An official academic transcript from the host school must be sent to the Mānoa International Exchange office at this address:

 Mānoa International Exchange (MIX)